hackedpassword/Z2/HybridTileTech.md

 ## Other Hacky Efforts

-There remains an uncovered hack-feature that’s out of my/modders’ control to steer properly:
+There remains an uncovered hack-feature found along the way, was not able to capture it:

 Settle a city adjacent to a Citadel/Great Palace (buried in the mountains direct center of the map).
 Upon settlement and borders established, the Improvement image should flip from GreatPalace to Citadel.
 I believe this is because Z2 is not a ruleset, but Citadel.png is a palace image in the Z2 mod, however when the settlement occurs, the engine falls back to the G&K image of Citadel.png, probably due to the tile `ruleVariants` not existing in either Z2/HexaRealm.json or G&K/HexaRealm.json.
 Note in Z2/HexaRealm.json I’ve disabled `fallbackTileSet`.